TanmoySG/wunder-identity-provider/README.md

 ```
 docker run -p 5000:5000 -v ${PWD}/server-config.json:/app/configs/server-config.json ghcr.io/tanmoysg/wunder-identity-provider:latest
 ```
 Alernatively, (and popularly) `docker-compose` is used to run containers in a easy way.
 In this repo, you'll find a `docker-compose.yml` file that contains all cofigurations to run the docker container, without the hassle of doing all the mappings from the commandline.
-To use docker compose, go to the directory with the `docker-compose.yml` file and run
+To use docker compose, go to the directory with the `docker-compose.yml` file and run.
+It also spins up the monitor.
 ```
 docker-compose up
 ```